pyeventsourcing/eventsourcing/docs/topics/domainmodel.rst

 event mutates "nothing" to an entity instance.
 The class that is instantiated is determined by the event's ``originator_topic`` attribute.
-Although the :func:`~eventsourcing.domain.model.events.DomainEvent.__mutate__` method of an event normally requires a value to be given for the ``obj`` argument, the `obj` argument is optional for this method on :class:`~eventsourcing.domain.model.entity.DomainEntity.Created` events.
-The default value of the optional ``obj`` arg is ``None``, but if a value is provided it must be a callable, that returns an entity when called, such as a domain entity class.
+Although the :func:`~eventsourcing.domain.model.events.DomainEvent.__mutate__` method of an event normally requires a value to be given for the ``obj`` argument, it is optional for the method on :class:`~eventsourcing.domain.model.entity.DomainEntity.Created` events.
+If a value is provided it must be a callable that returns an entity when called, such as a domain entity class.
 If a domain entity class is given as the ``obj`` arg, then the event's ``originator_topic`` will be ignored for the purposes of determining which class to instantiate.

 .. code:: python